leonkosak/abp-community-articles/en/2023-12-11-Performance-Optimization-NET-Application/Post.md

 * [Entity Cache](https://docs.abp.io/en/abp/latest/Entity-Cache)
 * [Redis Cache](https://docs.abp.io/en/abp/latest/Redis-Cache)

+### Paging Approach
+If **Cursor Pagination** can be used, then it is the preferred way how to effectively sort and paginate data from database.
+[This article](https://khalidabuhakmeh.com/cursor-paging-with-entity-framework-core-and-aspnet-core) shows execution times and it's based on EF Core implementation.

 ### Denormalization techniques and JSON (RDBMS)
 Using [denormalization](https://en.wikipedia.org/wiki/Denormalization) techniques can (significantly) reduce querying execution times.
 Querying such pieces of data from different parts of application should be read from the location where the query is the most efficient (performance-wise).